IETF-TEAS-WG/teas-ns-dt/framework/draft-nsdt-teas-ns-framework-03.md

 intention in this document to use terminology consistent with this and other definitions provided in that draft.

-In particular, this document uses the following terminology defined in the defintions document:
+In particular, this document uses the following terminology defined in the definitions document:

 - Transport Slice
 - Transport Slice Controller (TSC)
 - Transport Network Controller (TNC)
-- Nothrbound Interface (NBI)
+- Northbound Interface (NBI)
 - Southbound Interface (SBI)

 This framework is intended as a structure for discussing interfaces and